 And then, of course, just outright obstruction and a lack of cooperation.

-We wouldn't have learned that the bulk of information for the application for the FISA warrant, the original application, three subsequent applications, was the Clinton Boughton paid for phony Russian dossier.
+We wouldn't have learned that the bulk of information for the application for the FISA warrant, the original application, three subsequent applications, was the Clinton-Boughton paid-for phony Russian dossier.

-Anyway, the problem is that it looks like the the same top FBI DOJ officials who spent these years stonewalling congressional requests for information on their Clinton email and Russia Gate investigations.
+Anyway, the problem is, is that it looks like the same top FBI DOJ officials who spent these years stonewalling congressional requests for information on their Clinton email and Russia gate investigations, apparently they're going to be editing the IG's report of their own misconduct.

-Now, the inspector general in this case for the Justice Department is a guy by the name of Michael Horowitz.
+Now, the Inspector General in this case for the Justice Department is a guy by the name of Michael Horowitz.

-And he said that the report was the draft report was done in a letter to members of Congress.
+And he said that the report was, the draft report was done in a letter to members of Congress.

-And he didn't say when the results will of the review will be officially released to the FBI and DOJ and congressional committees.
+And he didn't say when the results of the review will be officially released to the FBI and DOJ and congressional committees.

 Here we go again.